reHackable/awesome-reMarkable/README.md

 ## Device Tools
 - [Funcky reMarkable Exporter](https://github.com/simonbaudart/Funcky.Remarkable.Exporter) - Export notes from a reMarkable Tablet to File System and External Services.
 - [instapaper-as-pdf-to-reMarkable](https://github.com/fabianmu/instapaper-as-pdf-to-remarkable) - Export Instapaper-Articles to PDF and send them to a connected rM tablet.
+- [morningpaper2remarkable](https://github.com/jessfraz/morningpaper2remarkable) - A bot to sync the morning paper to a remarkable tablet.
 - [reHackable/maxio](https://github.com/reHackable/maxio) - Companion daemon for the reMarkable paper tablet.
 - [reHackable/scripts](https://github.com/reHackable/scripts) - A set of bash scripts that may enhance your reMarkable experience.
 - [reMarkable-assistant](https://github.com/richeymichael/remarkable-assistant) - Manage templates, splash screens, and settings on your reMarkable tablet.